 Dogs rescued by AFG

-All dogs adopted through AFG are neutered, inoculated and micro-chipped, plus any other treatment that may be required at the time including a dental.
+All dogs adopted through AFG are neutered, inoculated, plus any other treatment that may be required at the time including a dental.

 Occasionally, dogs are placed in private boarding kennels but in most cases will be cared for in one of our dedicated experienced foster homes.
 Here they will become accustomed to living as a family pet and be socialised etc.

-A home check is carried out prior to any dog being fostered or permanently adopted, and in some instances it is judged desirable for a dog to remain in foster care, with AFG covering the costs of food, any further veterinary treatment and sundries.
+A home check is carried out prior to any dog being fostered or permanently adopted, and in some instances it is judged desirable for a dog to remain in foster care permanently, with AFG covering the costs of food, sundries and any further veterinary treatment.